guybedford/require-css/README.md

 RequireJS CSS requiring and optimization.

+Can be used to encapsulate widgets as AMD modules for rendering with a renderer such as [ZestJS](http://zestjs.org).

 For LESS inclusion, use [require-less](https://github.com/guybedford/require-less), which behaves and builds the css exactly like this module apart from the preprocessing step.

 Overview